Table of Contents

 Ramping up hiring also creates an opportunity to focus on the desirable company culture of the future.
 Performing a cultural assessment provides vital information on the current state.
 For-creating culture markers with contemporary high performers can create necessary buy-in from a key constituency and allow a behavioral methodology to drive the cultural fit of new employees.

 After global social justice protests, HR must also create a more inclusive and diverse workplace.

 The report card on how HR is doing on various return-to-work categories is encouraging.
 Cohesive recruitment and onboarding experience need to be moved higher up the HR priority list.
 Designating mentors for new employees is highly beneficial.

 Sometimes, the most significant changes occur during an era of extreme distress.
 020 was one such era and presented some of the most challenging times for employees and HR leaders.

 The pandemic forced companies to rapidly address technology challenges to enable remote work, create self-managed approaches to work, and focus on productivity and output instead of time-based measures.
 The dispersed workforce now requires a different approach to company culture.

-It is time for HR to move from a response mindset of 2020 to a new one grounded in resilience and consolidating the rapid changes due to the pandemic.
-Business success in 2022 and beyond depends on it.
+It is time for HR to move from a conventional response mindset to a new one grounded in resilience and consolidating the rapid changes due to the pandemic.
+Business success in 2024 and beyond depends on it.